Kevz58/Simple-Monte-Carlo-Simulation/README.md

 The purpose of this project is to highlight skills in both Management Information Systems (MIS) and Finance, including:

-Using historical financial data to estimate expected return (μ) and volatility (σ).
+- Using historical financial data to estimate expected return (μ) and volatility (σ).

-Applying Geometric Brownian Motion (GBM) for Monte Carlo simulations.
+- Applying Geometric Brownian Motion (GBM) for Monte Carlo simulations.

-Assessing portfolio risk, including probability of loss.
+- Assessing asset risk, including probability of loss.

-Visualizing results for clear interpretation.
+- Visualizing results for clear interpretation.